PSPDFKit 3 Migration Guide

 PSPDFAction*** classes now are named

-All deprecated methods in v2 have been removed.
-PSPDFKit v3 doesn’t feature deprecated methods, so for deeper integrations some time has to be invested upfront to upgrade your code base to v3.
+All deprecated methods in PSPDFKit 2 for iOS have been removed.
+PSPDFKit 3 for iOS doesn’t feature deprecated methods, so for deeper integrations, you’ll need to invest some time up front to upgrade your codebase.

 overrideClassNames has been removed.
 Use

 The annotation bar has been completely redesigned.
-Several subclassing hooks have been changed as well to reflect those changes.
-PSPDFKit v3 also has several new annotation tools that you might want to enable if you manually set the contents of the
+Several subclassing hooks have been changed as well to reflect this.
+PSPDFKit 3 for iOS also has several new annotation tools that you might want to enable if you manually set the contents of the

 PSPDFDocument.
 Notable additions are the

-In PSPDFKit v2, several annotation types were groups for multiple annotations.
+In PSPDFKit 2 for iOS, several annotation types were groups for multiple annotations.
 This has been simplified.
-Starting with v3, each annotation type string corresponds to exactly one annotation type.
-You can convert between those two representations via
+Starting with PSPDFKit 3 for iOS, each annotation type string corresponds to exactly one annotation type.
+You can convert between these two representations via

 PSPDFAnnotationTypeFromString().
-Further, the annotations string name has been simplified from
+Furthermore, the annotations string name has been simplified from

 PSPDFUnderlineAnnotation instead of setting a custom